Master integrals for ${\cal O}(\alpha \alpha_s)$ corrections to $H \to ZZ^*$

-There are seven linearly independent scalar products involving loop momenta $k_1$ and $k_2$ ($k_1^2, k_2^2, k_1.k_2, k_1.p_1, k_1.p_2, k_2.p_1$ and $ k_2.p_2$) which appear in our Feynman integrals.
-The relevant two-loop Feynman diagrams, however, have maximum six propagators.
+There are seven linearly independent scalar products involving loop momenta $k_1$ and $k_2$, and external momenta $p_1$ and $p_2$ ($k_1^2, k_2^2, k_1.k_2, k_1.p_1, k_1.p_2, k_2.p_1$ and $ k_2.p_2$) which appear in our Feynman integrals.
+The relevant two-loop Feynman diagrams, however, have a maximum of six propagators.
 In order to express Feynman integrals in terms of master integrals, we introduce an auxiliary topology with seven propagators as shown in figure~\ref{fig:auxillary}.
-The corresponding integral family is given by,
+The corresponding integral family is given by \\